centrifugal/centrifugo/docs/content/blog/intro_centrifuge.md

 ## So what is Centrifuge?

 This is ... well, a framework to build real-time messaging applications with Go language.
+If you ever heard about [socket.io](https://socket.io) – then you can think about Centrifuge as an analogue.
 I think the most popular applications these days are chats of different forms, but I want to emphasize that Centrifuge is not a framework to build chats – it's a generic instrument that can be used to create different sorts of real-time applications – real-time charts, multiplayer games.

 The obvious choice for real-time messaging transport to achieve fast and cross-platform bidirectional communication these days is WebSocket.
 Especially if you are targeting a browser environment.
 You mostly don't need to use WebSocket HTTP polyfills in 2021 (though there are still corner cases so Centrifuge supports [SockJS](https://github.com/sockjs/sockjs-client) polyfill).